 Even a small bird requires a big pan and a roomy oven.
 Many cooks prefer a disposable, heavy-duty foil pan because it is inexpensive and makes cleanup easier.
-Some foil pans, like our Berkley Jensen Oval Roasting Pans come with roasting bags that enclose the bird.
-A roasting seals in juices so you don't have to baste.
+Some foil pans come with roasting bags that enclose the bird.
+A roasting bag seals in juices so you don't have to baste.

 You can also cook your bird in a standalone roaster.
 The roaster plugs in and has its own temperature controls, leaving your oven free for baking other Thanksgiving treats like pumpkin pie.
-Our Oster 22-QT Roaster has a self-basting lid, so you don't have to keep stopping what you're doing to baste.
+Some roasters have a self-basting lid, so you don't have to keep stopping what you're doing to baste.